Jérémy Doku: Reception

 Profiling the player for The Athletic, Ahmed Walid said: "Whether it’s in tight spaces or in transition, Doku's ability to dribble past defenders makes them look as if they are defending at normal speed and that he is in fast forward".
 Belgian football commentator Sacha Tavolieri has highlighted Doku's strength and his ability to "make incredible differences over two or three meters", while Frank Eeckhout, a journalist for the Belgian daily Het Laatste Nieuws, evoking Doku's time at Anderlecht, said that "opposing players often had to commit faults to stop him and he caused quite a few yellow and red cards".

 After two months of working with Doku since his transfer to Manchester City from Rennes, manager Pep Guardiola expressed surprise about the player's decision-making ability, saying "He reads every action and knows what to do, it's incredible how he can change the rhythm in five metres but when he is not able to do that he is able to take good decisions".
 Guardiola said that when Doku has the ball he always creates something for the crowd, and "everyone gets excited – myself too!".
 In the post-match interview after Doku recorded four assists against Bournemouth on 4 November 2023, the former FC Barcelona coach stated that "normally there are a lot of wingers that go inside, but this guy, you don't know what he's going to do".

 Kevin De Bruyne called Doku "a diamond in the rough" after the forward's debut for the Belgium national team in 2020.
 In an interview for Belgian media outlet Eleven in 2023, Rennes and Belgium defender Arthur Theate stated that "it is impossible to defend against Jérémy Doku".
 In 2021, PSG star Kylian Mbappé said: "Recently, I was speaking with my father about a player who impressed me because of his speed, and that is Doku at Rennes", adding that "in five years as a professional, I have never seen someone demonstrate so much power from a standing start."

 Personal life

 Doku was born in Antwerp, Belgium, and is of Ghanaian descent.
 He is the second child of David and Belinda and has one older brother and two younger sisters.
 His father is a former athlete, while his brother Jefferson was a part of Anderlecht's youth academy.
 Despite Doku's passion for football from a young age, his parents were focused on giving their youngest son an education, and he attended primary school in Antwerp and then a boarding school in Brussels while training between classes.

 In August 2025, Doku got engaged to Shireen Erin Lyannda Raymond in Dubai and it was reported through his YouTube documentary.
 They got married in October 2025.

+Their first baby, a son, was born in June 2026, with Doku briefly leaving the Belgium World Cup camp in order to be at the birth in England.

 Doku is a Christian.
 He was baptized in September 2025.